lukepfarrar/gitflow-maven-plugin/README.md

 gitflow-maven-plugin
 ====================

-I wrote this maven plugin to avoid inevitable merges when you finish a git flow release branch when using maven.
+gitflow-maven-plugin avoids inevitable pom.xml merges when finishing a git-flow release branch on a maven project.
 It does not use the maven release plugin.

-*NB: Whilst this software has been working fine for me (including on this project), it could do with more testing and real world use before it should be to be considered stable.
+*NB: Whilst this software has been working fine to my knowledge, it could do with more testing and real world use before it should be to be considered stable.
 Please let me know how you get on.*

 Problem